 Getting seniors motivated

-The Brain Exercise Center is open to all seniors at Aegis on Madison on a voluntary basis – no one is required to complete the brain-boosting programs.
+The Brain Exercise Center is open to all seniors on a voluntary basis – no one is required to complete the brain-boosting programs.
 However, the staff at Aegis Living encourage residents to take an active role in maintaining cognitive function and reward those who do: Seniors who complete the brain fitness program receive $50 of Mad Money, a form of currency that residents can use to purchase items at Aegis Living.
-For example, the Seattle location recently held a live, on-site auction with a real auctioneer, and seniors were able to bid on and purchase items with their Mad Money.
+For example, the Seattle location held a live, on-site auction with a real auctioneer, and seniors were able to bid on and purchase items with their Mad Money.

 Other Aegis Living initiatives for brain health

 At Aegis Living, brain exercise is paramount.
 The staff work with experienced cognitive health experts to help seniors their gray matter supple, healthy and active.
-The Brain Exercise Center is a big part of this effort, but there’s much more to the brain fitness initiative.
+The Brain Exercise Center is part of this effort, but there’s much more to the brain fitness initiative.
 Along with keeping the heart working at top capacity through hydration and healthy eating, these communities encourage other brain-boosting activities, such as social interaction through clubs, hobbies and other personal interests as well as the pursuit of life goals for greater fulfillment and mental stimulation.